 When Should You Call Your Doctor?

-It is important to keep track of your symptoms and if you see anything out of ordinary, you should contact your doctor immediately.
+It is important to keep track of your symptoms and if you see anything out of ordinary, you should seek medical advice immediately.
 These symptoms include

 - Extreme pelvic pain

 - Less than 10 fetal kicks by the baby in one hour from 28 weeks